esciencecenter-digital-skills/good-practices-in-research-software-development/episodes/01-intro.md

 Use [these slides](../files/01-introduction-slides.pptx) to introduce the workshop.

 This workshop will teach you how to do software engineering instead of scripting/programming.
-We will teach you tools and skills that will help you increase development speed over time and create higher quality software.
+We teach you software practices skills to facilitate open and reproducible research.
+The workshop focuses on methods to build modular, reusable, maintainable, sustainable, reproducible, testable, and robust software.

 See below plot (also in the slides)